CAN A WOMAN BE TOO CLEVER TO BE A STAY-AT-HOME MUM?

 ‘I felt my mother lost so much by not bringing me up; she missed out hugely.
 As a child, I’d ask myself: “What would nanny think?”
 I didn’t want my own children doing that….Louise Kirk

 Louise Kirk is passionate about the importance of being a stay-at-home mum.
 With good reason — she’s raising four formidably accomplished children.
-Her three sons won scholarships to a top public school and her daughter has just got a place at Oxford University
+Her three sons won scholarships to a top public school and her daughter has just got a place at Oxford University The issue of high-flying women who take advantage of the best education in the world and then abandon careers to change nappies caused something of a stir earlier this month.

 The debate was sparked by Danish prime minister Helle Thorning-Schmidt, who controversially singled out educated British women for ‘wasting’ their top degrees from ‘fancy universities’ to devote their best years to child-rearing.